Otavalo Ecuador – Things to do beyond the Market

 WALK TO THE PEGUCHE WATERFALL

-Let me know about a waterfall and I am already there.
+Let me know about a waterfall and I’ll be there.
 I love them.
-Besides that I find them so photogenic, I really admire their powerful energy.
+Besides that, I find them so photogenic, I really admire their powerful energy.
 It’s like they want to remind us how small we are before nature.

-Anyway, Peguche was just 45 minutes walk away from town so I decided to make it my first visit.
+Anyway, Peguche was just 45 45-minute walk away from town, so I decided to make it my first visit.

-It’s only 45 minutes to go and another 45 to go back.
+It’s only 45 minutes to go and another 45 minutes to return.
 If you wish to get a taxi it’s only 2 USD.
-45 minutes walk is not so bad but the road to the entrance is everything but charming and you might find some strained dogs that are not particularly friendly.
+45 45-minute walk is not so bad, but the road to the entrance is anything but charming, and you might find some strange dogs that are not particularly friendly.
 I did it, but I wasn’t really excited about it.

-Once you get to the entrance, you will have another 10 minutes walk in the woods to the waterfall and that’s refreshing.
+Once you get to the entrance, you will have another 10-minute walk in the woods to the waterfall, and that’s refreshing.

-If you walk past the mirador (the viewpoint), it’s a steep 5 minutes walk that will take you above the waterfall where some small caves are.
-That was a little crowded when I was there and I didn’t touch the water but it might be fun to get in if there is no crowd.
+If you walk past the mirador (the viewpoint), it’s a steep 5-minute walk that will take you above the waterfall, where some small caves are.
+That was a little crowded when I was there, and I didn’t touch the water, but it might be fun to get in if there is no crowd.

-The entrance is free and you will find a few local restaurants if you wish to get something to eat or drink.
+The entrance is free,e and you will find a few local restaurants if you wish to get something to eat or drink.

 VISIT THE MOJANDA LAKE AND WHILE YOU ARE THERE CLIMB THE FUYA FUYA AND THE WATERFALLS OF TAXOPAMBA

-The Mojanda Lake is a spectacular lake surrounded by soft green mountains slopes, located about 40 minutes drive from Otavalo.
+The Mojanda Lake is a spectacular lake surrounded by soft green mountain slopes, located about 40 40-minute drive from Otavalo.
 You will need to get a taxi that would take you there and tell the driver at what time you want to be picked up.

 The road is a trip in itself, with spectacular views on the valleys.
-However it is also quite a bad road to drive, so not every taxi drivers will be happy to take you, and with a good reason.
-I asked at the hostels where I stayed and they contacted a driver with a pickup car, a great idea.
+However, it is also quite a bad road to drive, so not every taxi driver will be happy to take you, and with good reason.
+I asked at the hostels where I stayed, and they contacted a driver with a pickup car, a great idea.

-Once you get there, there is absolutely nothing other than a spectacular view, and a map to understand where you are and a few walking paths.
+Once you get there, there is absolutely nothing other than a spectacular view, a map to understand where you are, and a few walking paths.

 There you can decide if you wish to climb the Fuya Fuya Mountain or take other roads that take you halfway around the lake and then on to another 2 lakes.

-The Fuya Fuya trail must be quite easy and although steep, is short, you can tell by looking at the peak.
+The Fuya Fuya trail must be quite easy, and although steep, it is short; you can tell by looking at the peak.

 I arrived there with all the intention to hike the Fuya Fuya I was told it was easy and with no risk to get lost.
 Ok, I thought, I can do this.